kthohr/stats/docs/source/index.rst

 Installation
 ------------

 StatsLib is a header-only library.
-Simply add the header files to your project using
+Simply add the header files to your project using:

 .. code:: cpp